 You can also use this same process to edit your Product URLs.

 In this article:

-Step 3: Edit the page details you want!
+Edit the page details from the available options:

 When creating a new page, you will see a unique alpha-numeric URL being used.
 Change this field to make your page URL easier to get accessed by customers & visitors.

 Make sure this URL is unique and not being used by other products, memberships or other pages on your site.
 The page URL can only contain letters, numbers, underscores, and dashes.

 📃 If you edit your page URL after linking to it, make sure you update the page URL.
 Although, the old page URLs will redirect to your new updated page, the redirects will break when another page, product or membership acquires the old page URL.